infosys-vietnam-book/infosys-vietnam-book.github.io/topics-of-interest.md

 3. Blockchain and Fintech
 4. Heathcare information systems
 5. Social media, digital and mobile commerce
-6. Digital transformation, digital business and innovation
+6. Digital business, digital transformation and innovation
 7. Information systems design and business process management
 8. e-Government and smart cities
 9. Other emerging topics in the information systems discipline